AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/nodejs/index.md

 ## Step Two: Setting up the project

 1) In your Downloads folder, find the ZIP file with your credentials: PDFServicesSDK-Node.jsSamples.zip.
-If you unzip that archive, you will find a README file, your private key, and a folder of samples:
+If you unzip that archive, you will find a README file and a folder of samples:

 ![alt](./shot5.png)